radishsoups/rubato/README.md

 (__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Spotify's Blend playlists lets you share your favorite song with your friends based on your and their music preferences.
+However, users cannot manually add or remove songs in these playlists, which defeats the purpose of a collaborative playlist and restricts the contents of the playlist to what Spotify wants to add.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Rubato is a web app that will allow users to create playlists and share music with others.
+Users can register and login, and once they're logged in, they can view the playlists they have shared.
+In each playlist, they can add or delete songs.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Playlists and Songs

-* users can have multiple lists (via references)
+* users can have multiple playlists (via references)
-* each list can have multiple items (by embedding)
+* each list can have multiple songs (by embedding)

 (__TODO__: sample documents)